-Note: Gliadin is the worst of the offenders.
-Gliaden does not occur in oats, but other gluten proteins do, such as glutenin.
+Gliadin is the worst of the offenders.
+Gliadin does not occur in oats, but other gluten proteins do, such as glutenin.
 So oats are a “borderline” grain.
 It may be that they don’t cause problems, or it may be that we just haven’t studied glutenin enough.

 Quinoa is actually a seed.
 That puts it high up on my dietary-goodness list, because of their terrific nutritional value.